armory/docs-cdaas/content/en/deployment/strategies/blue-green.md

 * Kubernetes Service object

-  Your [Kubernetes Service object](https://kubernetes.io/docs/concepts/services-networking/service/) sends traffic to the current "green" version of your app.
+  Your [Kubernetes Service object](https://kubernetes.io/docs/concepts/services-networking/service/) sends traffic to the current green version of your app.
 This active Service can already exist in your cluster, or you can deploy it along with your app.
 You declare the name of this service in the `trafficManagement.kubernetes.activeService` field in the deployment config file.

   <details><summary>Show me an example Service object</summary>